 UCA is located in Conway, a community of 40,000 Conway is about 30 miles north of Little Rock, easily accessible, on Interstate 40.
-The Department of Nursing is located in the Doyne Health Sciences Center.
+The School of Nursing is located in the Doyne Health Sciences Center.

 How do I apply for admission to UCA?

 All students, freshman or transfer, should apply for admission to the UCA through the UCA Admissions Office.
 Call 501-450-3128 or 1-800-243-9245 to request the admission packet/kit or obtain it online at www.uca.edu/admissions.

 What is the difference between Unofficial and Official transcript?

 When you have received a transcript through the mail from your school, the envelope that it was mailed in, BEFORE YOU OPEN IT, is considered Official.
 After you have opened that envelope, it becomes Unofficial.
 There is usually some type of seal, or stamp, of some kind on the back of the envelope flap to show that the seal has or has not been broken.
 If the seal is broke or ripped, it is unofficial; if the seal seems to be untampered, it is official.